jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 Unfortunately, when a move of the @cbd of a resource is required, a developer cannot use a @sparql query engine since @sparql is not expressive enough to describe the @cbd.
 In case such behaviour is desired, a manual interaction with the interface is required.

 A different approach might be to use the "DESCRIBE" query of @sparql that is sometimes implemented as the @cbd of a resource.
-However, since this is not required by the @sparql spec, using describe to get the @cbd is not advised.
+However, since this choice is implementation specific, and is not required by the @sparql spec, using describe to get the @cbd is not advised.